-If you have not moved but wish to change your preferences from your original application for another reason, we will consider your request if we receive it by the deadline for changes.
+If you have not moved house but wish to change your preferences from your original application for another reason, you should submit that change request indicating your reasons.
+Any such change will be considered as long as it is received by the deadline for changes.